 Samsung Electronics keeps chairmanship vacant in modest reshuffle

-With the trials' uncertain outcomes hanging over Lee, Samsung is seen taking its time before making big changes in leadership positions such as Lee rising to fill the vacant chairmanship, analysts said.
+With the trials' uncertain outcomes hanging over Lee, Samsung is seen taking its time before making big changes in leadership positions - such as Lee rising to fill the vacant chairmanship, said analysts.

 "Practically he has been at the helm of the company for six years, since his father was hospitalised in 2014," said Park Sang-in, a professor at Seoul National University, adding that business conditions for Samsung were good and there was little need to change leadership.